 Ever thought about feeding a cougar?
 Cuddling a koala?
 Taking a safari to see gazelles and rhinos?
 Staying with farm animals?
 Interacting with camels, wolves, lemurs, and monkeys?
 Kissing a giraffe?
 Visiting a tiger palace?
-Well, people have the chance to do all of that and more at the amazing destinations found on this list.
+Well, people have the chance to do all of that and more at the fantastic destinations found on this list.

-10 Big Cat Rescue in Tampa, Florida
+12 Big Cat Rescue in Tampa, Florida

-9 Palm Beach Zoo in Palm Beach, Florida
+11 Palm Beach Zoo in Palm Beach, Florida

-8 Fossil Rim Wildlife Center in Glen Rose, Texas
+10 Fossil Rim Wildlife Center in Glen Rose, Texas

 People can stay on-site in a lodge or cabins, can attend camps or workshops, can check out the Children's Animal Center, can go to events such as the Father's Day Sunset Safari Dinner & Tour, can have their birthday parties or weddings here and can enjoy a variety of tours.
-Yes, there are many ways that guests can see animals like gazelle, tortoise, bison, jackrabbit, wolf, goat, rhinoceros or tortoise!
+Yes, there are many ways that guests can see animals like gazelle, tortoise, bison, jackrabbit, wolf, goat, rhinoceros, or tortoise!

-7 Woodstock Farm Sanctuary in High Falls, New York
+9 Woodstock Farm Sanctuary in High Falls, New York

-Woodstock Farm Sanctuary rescues farm animals and is all about animal rights for creatures such as chickens, cows, ducks, pigs, rabbits, sheep and turkeys.
+Woodstock Farm Sanctuary rescues farm animals and is all about animal rights for creatures such as chickens, cows, ducks, pigs, rabbits, sheep, and turkeys.
 This sanctuary offers memberships, volunteer spots, corporate sponsorships, jobs, internships, and tours.

 For tours, people get to enter into pastures and yards; while everyone is surrounded by the animals, the Woodstock Farm Sanctuary team tells the creatures' stories of where they came and how they ended up where they are now.
 Oh, and guests can stay on-site at The Gray Barn, a brand-new place with overnight accommodations that comes with a private tour and a vegan breakfast!